xpack-3rd-party/googletest-xpack/README.md

 ### Overview

-This package provides the full Google Test & Mock code, and the configuration files required to integrate it into CMake and meson projects, by building a static library.
+This package provides the full Google Test & Mock code, but when installed via xpm the content is filtered and only the googletest & googlemock folders are used.

+In addition to the source files, the configuration files required to integrate it into CMake and meson projects, by building a static library.